Disclaimer: No apologies will be made. Thank you. —Desmond

 Kurzweil’s a scared man.
 He’s scared of dying.
 It’s just too bad that nature doesn’t feel the same way.

-The Leader.
 Facebook is an infection; Mark is the disease that follows.
 According to his co-hort, Elon, his [Mark’s] understanding of the subject, “artificial intelligence”, is limited.
 I’ll throw caution to the wind–Mark understands full-well of the aforementioned subject–he knows how to play the crowd as well all witnessed months ago during his testimony to Congress, a menagerie of dim-witted American trash whom have absolutely no business orchestrating the policies that govern this pathetic country.

 This is the same man that proclaimed to pledge $3B to “fight disease” a few years ago.
 Ha, all the databases that’ll be needed for that supposed biohub–that’s a bioinformatics disaster-orgy waiting to happen.